 No problem!
-Use them to make this fabulous ricotta spinach lasagna as soon as possible or just mop them up with a piece of crusty bread.
+Use them to make this fabulous ricotta spinach lasagna as soon as possible or just mop them up with a piece of this vegan bread or ciabatta.
 I can’t decide what my favorite way to enjoy them is.

-I Hope You’ll Really Love this Roasted Eggplant Ragu!
+Hope You’ll Make this Roasted Eggplant Ragu!
 It’s:

 Roasted Eggplant Ragu with Polenta

 Easy roasted eggplant ragu with tomatoes and roasted peppers over a bed of golden yellow creamy polenta.
 Rich and meaty but without the actual meat.
 Legit!

 - 28 oz can San Marzano Tomatoes (lightly crushed)

 - 1/2 yellow onion -diced

 - 2 tsp oregano

 - 1 pinch sea salt (or to taste)